Calculate page height and width Skip to content

 Types of eCommerce emails to send:

-• Immediate recovery emails as well as exit offer – Instead of sending a follow-up email, present an exit offer with a promo code to shoppers who have attempted to leave the cart or checkout pages at the moment it occurs.
+• Immediate recovery emails as well as exit offers – Instead of sending a follow-up email, present an exit offer with a promo code to shoppers who have attempted to leave the cart or checkout pages at the moment it occurs.

-• Cart abandonment email – this is the email you send when your visitors fill up the cart, then leave your store without checking out.
+• Cart abandonment email – this is the email you send when your visitors fill up the cart, and then leave your store without checking out.

 • Email receipts – these are emails you send to confirm your customer’s purchase; it’s also a great time to send them further promotions.